On farm water conservation

 Vetiver soil and moisture conservation and mulch – coffee Uganda (Nelson Ssemper)

-Redistribution of rainfall runoff – Vetiver hedgerows as used for erosion control will slow down run off spreading it behind the hedge, thus recombining the concentrated flows resulting from soil rills.
-Concentrated flows reduce the rainfall runoff distribution over a crop field resulting in lower and patchy soil moisture content and increased crop stress.
-The combined flows, that occur at the upslope face of the hedgerow, seep evenly through the hedge barrier and move with better distribution over the down slope land area until such time increased velocity and water concentration occurs – the trick is to establish a hedge at that point to slow down and respread the water runoff.
-As a rule of thumb the placement of another hedge is generally at a 2m Vertical Interval below the hedge above it.
+Concentrated flows (from eroding rills and micro gullies) reduce the rainfall runoff distribution over a crop field resulting in lower and patchy soil moisture content and increased crop stress.
+The combined flows, that occur at the upslope face of the hedgerow spread laterally behind the hedge, seep evenly through, and flow with better distribution over the down slope land area – the trick is to establish a hedge at the point where rilling starts again, in order once again to slow down and spread out the rainfall runoff.
+As a rule of thumb the placement of another hedge is generally at a 2m Vertical Interval (VI) below or above an existing hedge.
 Soil moisture is often improved to the extent that the wilting point of a plant under drought stress can be extended by 10 days or more – often the difference between a good crop or a total failure!
-Soil moisture is an essential component of improving the performance of soil macro and micro fauna/flora the enhancement of soil fertility.
-Vetiver hedgerows will often reduce rainfall runoff by as much as 70% – especially important where rainfall events are few and far between.

 Rainfall runoff is spread laterally along this vetiver hedgerow to provide more even soil moisture for the down slope crops – note the sediment deposit behind the hedgerow.
 (P.Truong)

-Vetiver Potential for Increasing Groundwater Recharge – Thailand Microsoft Word – DAS01 Boonma Deesaen#153875.doc (vetiver.org)
+Potential for Increasing Groundwater Recharge – Thailand Microsoft Word – DAS01 Boonma Deesaen#153875.doc (vetiver.org)

 Vetiver System: Ethiopia – Ground Water Recharge – Ano Farm (movie)